 9. Move your body

 Exercise can help you avoid postpartum blood clots, but you should check with your doctor before doing more physical activity.
-Wait until your six-month checkup to do anything more vigorous than walking.
+Wait until your six-week checkup to do anything more vigorous than walking.

 Note: if you have diastasis recti, your abdominals will need more healing time and possibly physical therapy.

 After nine months of growing a human being and going through delivery, you deserve some pampering.
-Plan a time for a trusted loved one to come to your home and babysit so you can get some much-needed time to yourself.
+Plan a time for someone to take over baby duties so you can get out of the house for a bit.

 11. Prioritize sleep

-You may need to turn in much earlier than before to make up for hours lost in the night.
+You may need to turn in much earlier to make up for hours lost at night.

 The tried and true “sleep when the baby is sleeping” has stuck around for a reason.
-When your little one drifts off in the morning and afternoon, lie down for a quick snooze.
+Lie down for a quick snooze when your little one drifts off in the morning and afternoon.
 Don’t nap in the evening, or you’ll be too awake to sleep at night.

-Since your baby wakes many times in the night, you aren’t getting as many hours of sleep even if you go to bed and wake up at the same time as you used to.
-You may need to turn in much earlier than before to make up for hours lost in the night.
+Since your baby wakes often at night, you aren’t getting as many hours of sleep even if you go to bed and wake up at the same time as you used to.
+You may need to turn in much earlier to make up for hours lost at night.

 12. Talk to a professional

-The best way to get better is to talk to a therapist and get treatment as soon as you notice something is different.
+The best way to get better is to talk to a therapist and get treatment when you notice something is different.
 Even if you don’t have postpartum depression, discussing your feelings with someone outside your circle of family and friends can be a relief.

 Try to be kind to your new body

-You’ll come out on the other side of this with a renewed sense of self-worth.
+You’ll come out on the other side with a renewed self-worth.
 In the meantime, take good care of yourself and be kind.